Bobby Hamilton

-Charles Robert Hamilton Sr. (May 29, 1957 – January 7, 2007) was an American stock car racing driver.
+Charles Robert Hamilton Sr. (May 29, 1957 – January 7, 2007) was an American stock car racing driver and racing team owner.
 A driver and owner in the NASCAR Craftsman Truck Series circuit and the winner of the 2004 NASCAR Craftsman Truck Series championship, Hamilton owned Bobby Hamilton Racing.
-Hamilton's son, Bobby Hamilton Jr., is also a NASCAR driver.
+Hamilton's son, Bobby Hamilton Jr., was also a NASCAR driver.

 Hamilton may be best remembered for two of his Winston Cup Series wins.
 His first career victory at the 1996 Dura Lube 500 at Phoenix was the first win for the No. 43 Petty car since Richard Petty's last win in 1984.
 He also had a memorable win at the Talladega 500 in April 2001 driving the No. 55 car for owner Andy Petree.
 The entire 500-mile race was run caution-free and was under intense scrutiny from both NASCAR and the media at large, being the first superspeedway race run since the death of Dale Earnhardt at the 2001 Daytona 500 two months earlier.
 A physically and mentally exhausted Hamilton slumped to the ground after exiting his car and was given oxygen from a tank before giving the standard post-race Victory Lane interview while sitting on the ground, leaning against the drivers door.

 Early life

 Born in Nashville, Tennessee, Hamilton lost his custodial parents to illness when he was thirteen years old (Grandfather Preacher Hamilton, car builder and crew chief for Marty Robbins at the old Nashville Fairgrounds Speedway, and Grandmother Annie Mae Hamilton) who had raised him from early childhood.
 Hamilton quit school at the age of fourteen and began his racing career at Nashville Speedway USA, now Fairgrounds Speedway, racing on the weekly circuit at the legendary track, where he won back to back Late Model Stock Car Championships in 1987 and 1988.
-In 1988 Hamilton won an unprecedented four races, in three different divisions, in one night, at Nashville Fairground Speedway.
+In 1988, Hamilton won an unprecedented four races, in three different divisions, in one night, at Nashville Fairground Speedway.
 Hamilton began to be noticed within the NASCAR ranks after racing in a special four-car "Superstar Showdown" at Nashville in 1988 against Cup Series drivers Sterling Marlin, Darrell Waltrip, and Bill Elliott.

 NASCAR career

 Days of Thunder

 Hamilton broke into the Winston Cup ranks in a very unusual way.
-He was asked to drive one of the "movie cars" for the 1990 film Days of Thunder, qualifying fifth in a movie car at the 1989 Autoworks 500 in Phoenix, in a car that was not intended to be competitive.
-The car was the No. 51 Exxon-sponsored machine, portrayed in the movie as being driven by the character Rowdy Burns.
+He was asked to drive one of the "movie cars" for the 1990 film Days of Thunder, qualifying fifth in the movie car at the 1989 Autoworks 500 in Phoenix, in a car that was not intended to be competitive.
+The car was a No. 51 Exxon-sponsored Chevrolet, portrayed in the movie as being driven by Rowdy Burns.